EvoDR: Evolving Dispatching Rules via Large Language Model for Dynamic Flexible Assembly Flow Shop Scheduling: Experimental Results and Analysis

-The experiments show that the temperature setting has a clear influence on the quality of the generated algorithms.
+\textbf{Temperature setting:} Temperature range $(U_{low},U_{up})$ settings are used to enhance the diversity of the initial PDRs and to determine the evolution temperature in Algorithm~\ref{alg:Elite_rules_generation}.
+Following the recommendations from related studies and from model providers, three temperature ranges are examined, including $[(0,1.6), (0.3,1.5), (0.5,1.25)]$.
+The experimental setup is the same as described above, and the results are reported in Table~\ref{tab: Us}.
+The results show that the temperature setting has a clear influence on the quality of the generated algorithms.
 According to the documentation provided by model developers, lower temperature values are more suitable for code generation and mathematical reasoning, while values around 1.3 are preferred for general conversation and translation, and even higher values are suitable for creative tasks.
 The range from 0 to 1.6 yields a performance of 1130.84 on the training set with an accuracy of 98\%.
 Narrowing the range to 0.3 to 1.5 further improves the performance to 1055.5, and the corresponding evolution temperature $u_o$ shown in Algorithm~\ref{alg:rules_evolution} is determined as 0.3.
 However, narrowing the range beyond this level results in a decline in both accuracy and performance.
 Therefore, the medium temperature range is adopted in other experiments.

-\subsection{Ablation experiment}
+\subsection{Ablation Experiment}

-In this section, a series of ablation studies is conducted to evaluate the contribution of each algorithmic component.
-The examined modules include the elite knowledge guided rule generation, the hybrid evaluation mechanism, the dynamic feature encoder, the crossover-prompt strategy, and the improved-prompt strategy.
-Comparisons with the well-known AHD framework EOH and EDD rule are also incorporated.
-The purpose is to quantify the effectiveness of individual components in mitigating tardiness for the FAFSP under dual kitting constraints.